 So, yes, strength training is brilliant from a health viewpoint, but for dedicated cyclists wanting to stretch themselves and make tiny improvements, it can be dropped if time is tight.

-In a perfect world it would probably be the ideal scenario to have “strength training only” days.
-In practice this can be difficult, especially if you are tackling a fair amount of endurance training.
+It would probably be ideal to have “strength training only” days in a perfect world.
+However, this cannot be easy in practice, especially if tackling a fair amount of endurance training.

-But while strength training is a viable alternative to regular endurance sessions, especially in the winter, it should never have a negative impact on your overall training regime, so sessions on the bike should always come first.
+But while strength training is a viable alternative to regular endurance sessions, especially in the winter, it should never harm your overall training regime, so sessions on the bike should always come first.